Developer-Led vs. Developer-Championed: Why Security Needs More Than Just Dev Buy-In

 ❌ Risk leaders can’t quantify security performance across teams.

-The Right Approach: Developer-Engaged, Security-Backed
+The Right Approach: Developer-Championed, Security-Backed

 • Security-Backed: Security teams have full visibility, governance, and performance metrics to ensure security gets executed.